vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 2. The CRAAP Test: This easy-to-remember acronym stands for Currency, Relevance, Authority, Accuracy, and Purpose, and it guides users to assess the quality and relevance of information sources.

-3. SIFT Method: The SIFT (Stop, Investigate the source, Find better coverage, Trace claims) method, is a simple four-step process for evaluating information online.
+3. SIFT Method: The SIFT (Stop, Investigate the source, Find better coverage, Trace claims) method is a simple four-step process for evaluating information online.

 4. TRAAP Test: Similar to the CRAAP test, the TRAAP (Timeliness, Relevance, Authority, Audience, and Purpose) test is used to assess the reliability of a source and the information it provides.